SmithersA/uswds/README.md

 The [U.S. Web Design System](https://designsystem.digital.gov) includes a library of open source UI components and a visual style guide for U.S. federal government websites.

-This repository is for the Design System itself.
-We maintain [another repository for the documentation and website](https://github.com/uswds/uswds-site).
+This repository is for just one specific office within one agency.
 To see the Design System and documentation on the web, visit [https://designsystem.digital.gov](https://designsystem.digital.gov).

 ## Contents